 The myth of objectivity

 Picture a journalist, a scientist, or even your neighbour declaring with solemn authority: “I am being objective.”
 Dignified, is it not?
-Objective, impartial, fact-driven—like a well-polished broom sweeping all bias into the corner.
+Objective, impartial, fact-driven, like a well-polished broom sweeping all bias into the corner.
 Only, as with most magical brooms, it has a particular corner it prefers: the one that keeps the powerful comfortable and the inconvenient quiet.
-Objectivity is often paraded as a moral or intellectual suit of armour, allowing humans to avoid messy feelings, politics, or ethical dilemmas.
-But claiming objectivity is rarely neutral.
+Objectivity can sometimes be used to avoid confronting ethical dilemmas.
+And claiming objectivity is rarely neutral.
 Like neutrality, it carries consequences.
 Often, it shields those already in power while quietly silencing the vulnerable. ...

 September 29, 2025 · 4 min